eacg-gmbh/ts-dotnet/README.md

 Go to https://github.com/Microsoft/tfs-cli to install the TFS command line interface.

 3. Configure basic authorization
-See https://github.com/Microsoft/tfs-cli/blob/master/docs/configureBasicAuth.md on how to configure your authentiication.
+See https://github.com/Microsoft/tfs-cli/blob/master/docs/configureBasicAuth.md on how to configure your authentication.

 4. Create temporary files folder
 Provide a folder to secure temporary files, e.g. c:\temp\buildtasks

-5. Execute at CommandPromt with administrator rights
+5. Execute at command prompt with administrator rights

   `tfx login --auth-type basic`
   for a Service URL use a string such as 'http://studio:8080/tfs/DefaultCollection'